 What’s Tested on the SAT?

 All questions on the SAT Reading section are based on passages with set topics.
 There will be one US or world literature passage, two history/social science passages, and two science passages.
-You have to be able to read and understand the passages, and then answer multiple-choice questions about them.
-The literature passage can use especially complex language, so you have to be able to break down complex language in a short amount of time -- 5 passages (and 52 questions) in 65 minutes, to be precise.
+You will need to be able to read and understand the passages and then answer multiple-choice questions about them.
+The literature passage can use especially complex language, so you have to be able to break down complex language in a short amount of time -- five passages (and 52 questions) in 65 minutes, to be precise.

 Via College Board's Test Specifications for the Redesigned SAT.

-Read a detailed breakdown of the Reading section over at College Board.
+Read a detailed breakdown of the Reading section here.

 SAT Math tests the following math concepts: